Ethyl pyruvate: Preparation and reactions

 Ethyl pyruvate can be synthesized in a simple, one-step reaction from the oxidation of ethyl lactate.
 Since ethyl lactate is slightly cheaper to buy than ethyl pyruvate, this synthesis can be useful.
 There are many different reagents that can be used to push the reaction forward to yield in excess of 98%, such as using potassium permanganate and aluminum sulfate hydrate in dichloromethane solvent.

 Ethyl pyruvate can undergo reduction (chemistry) as well.
 For example, when reduced by sodium borohydride the ketone gets reduced to an alcohol, leaving the ester group untouched.
-But, when ethyl pyruvate is reduced by lithium aluminum hydride, both the ketone and ester get completely reduced to alcohols.
+But, when ethyl pyruvate is reduced by lithium aluminium hydride, both the ketone and ester get completely reduced to alcohols.

 Enantioselective reactions are extremely important in chemistry, as the formation of optically pure products is especially useful in the food, pharmaceutical, and agrochemical industries.
 An important enantioselective reaction in modern chemistry involves the hydrogenation of α-ketoesters, including ethyl pyruvate.
 These reactions produce α-hydroxiesters, which are chiral compounds that can be further modified to synthesize important biologically active compounds.
 In the hydrogenation of ethyl pyruvate, Pt/SiO2 catalysts were modified with a chiral agent, cinchonidine.
 Without the addition of tin, the enantioselectivity was largely dependent on the size of the particles - larger particles dictated higher enantioselective success.
 With the promotion of small amounts of tin, the hydrogenation rate and the enantioselective success both increased.
 However, a critical amount was reached, where additional tin decreased the hydrogenation rate along with the enantioselective success of the reaction.